Improved Generalization Bounds for Adversarially Robust Learning: Model

 \section{Model}

-There is some unknown distribution $D$ over a finite domain $\X$ of uncorrupted examples and a finite domain of corrupted examples $\Z$, possibly the same as $\X$.
-We work in deterministic scenario, where there is some concept class $C$ such that $c\in C$ has domain $\X$ and range $\Y$ that can be $\set{1,\dots,l}$ or $\R$.
-There is some unknown target function $c^*\in C$ which maps an uncorrupted example to its label.
+There is an unknown distribution $D$ over some domain $\X$ of uncorrupted examples and a finite domain of corrupted examples $\Z$, possibly the same as $\X$.
+Our setting is the \textit{agnostic PAC-learning} framework in a deterministic scenario.
+The label of each input is uniquely determined by an arbitrary unknown target function $c:\X \rightarrow \Y$.
+The function $c$ maps each uncorrupted input $x\in \X$ to a label $c(x)=y$, where the set of labels $\Y$ can be $\set{1,\dots,l}$ or $\R$.

 The adversary is able to corrupt an input by mapping an uncorrupted input $x\in \X$ to a corrupted one $z\in \Z$.
 There is a mapping $\rho$ which for every $x \in \X$ defines a set $\rho(x) \subseteq \Z$, such that $|\rho(x)| \leq k$.
 The adversary can map an uncorrupted input $x$ to any corrupted input $z \in \rho(x)$.
 We assume that the learner has an access to $\rho(\cdot)$ during the training phase.